opnfv/armband/docs/installation-instruction.rst

 ------------------------

-First of all, the Fuel deployment ISO image needs to be retrieved, the ArmbandFuel .iso image of the AArch64 Brahmaputra release can be found at *Reference: 2*
+First of all, the Fuel deployment ISO image needs to be retrieved, the ArmbandFuel .iso image of the AArch64 Colorado release can be found at *Reference: 2*

 Building the ISO image